VMLYR/journey-driven-development/en/02_process/04_devops.md

 See also:

 1. *The DevOps Handbook: How to Create World-Class Agility, Reliability, & Security in Technology Organizations*, Gene Kim, Jez Humble, Patric Debois & John Willis
-1.*The Phoenix Project: A Novel about IT, DevOps, and Helping Your Business Win*, Gene Kim, Keven Behr, and George Spafford fea
+1. *The Phoenix Project: A Novel about IT, DevOps, and Helping Your Business Win*, Gene Kim, Keven Behr, and George Spafford